-Ingesting argan oil has been proven to reduce cholesterol, arthritis pains and even reduce and prevent cardiovascular problems – not a bad addition to your evening meal!
+Using Moroccan argan oil for cooking can reduce cholesterol, arthritis pains and even reduce and prevent cardiovascular problems – not a bad addition to your evening meal!

 Argan oil is not only great for fading scars caused from injury but it also helps with acne scars, stretch marks and other blemishes while keeping the skin lovely and moisturised.

 4. Moroccan argan oil for skin